spyx/spyx.github.io/_posts/2020-3-1-vulnhub_me_and_my_girlfriend.md

 ![](/images/vuln_me_girlfriend/test_profile.png)

 As you can see from url there is ID=14.
 I decide to change to 1 and BINGO.
 I was able to see profiles of other users.
 You could decide to check every user and grab his/her username and password.
 Them you can run hydra against port 22.
-But as from describtion of this machine Alice was person who was hiding something.
+But as from description of this machine Alice was person who was hiding something.
 I found Alice profile and decide to use her credentials to login into machine...

 ![](/images/vuln_me_girlfriend/ssh_login.png)